spring-media/apps-android-testdevicemanager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 # apps-android-testdevicemanager
-Gradle custom plugin to setup test devices.
+Gradle custom plugin to setup android test devices.

 # What is it?
 Testdevicemanager is a custom gradle plugin written in Kotlin.
 It uses ```adb commands``` to get and set device information.
 Therefore no additional access rights for connected mobile devices are required.